savvyapps/ToggleButtonLayout/README.md

 If you use the `customLayout` attribute, the layout is expected to have a `TextView` with an ID of `android:id="@android:id/text1"` if you are using a title, and if you are using an icon, `android:id="@android:id/icon"`.
 You can omit either of these if you are only using a menu resource with a title or just an icon.
 See the sample for more.

 ## Notes
-- If you need to rely on a Java version of ToggleButtonLayout, you can use the `java` branch.
+- If you need to rely on a Java version of `ToggleButtonLayout`, you can use the `java` branch.
+- Please open an issue or make a pull request for additional features you might want.
+For PRs, please follow the [Android Kotlin Style Guide](https://android.github.io/kotlin-guides/style.html)

 License
 --------